mkp-in/advertisers/README.md

 ### Running the code:

-On the command line type in:
+There are two ways to run the project:

+* **Method 1**

-    > mvn clean package jacoco:report   # this command will build the jar and produce the Jacoco report
+    > mvn clean package    # this command will build the jar
     > java -jar target/springbootlearning-0.SNAPSHOT.jar # this command will run the application

+* **Method 2**

+    > mvn clean spring-boot:run

 ### Jacoco Report

-These are located at:
+To generate the Jacoco code coverage reports, use the following command:

+    > mvn clean package jacoco:report   # this command will build the jar and produce the Jacoco report

+Location of generated reports:

     target/site/jacoco/index.html